bifferos/bb/projects/led_salvage/README.md

 ![](img/11w_3.jpg)

 Again, this was really difficult.
-I could see that I might be able to pull out the metal heatsink below the LED PCB but it wouldn't budge.
-I widened one of the holes to get some flat bladed tools through to try to rotate it but it wasn't moving So I decided to just forget about the electronics inside and get the LEDs.
+I could see that I might be able to pull out the metal heat-sink below the LED PCB, but it wouldn't budge.
+I widened one of the holes to get some flat bladed tools through to try to rotate it, but it wasn't moving So I decided to just forget about the electronics inside and get the LEDs.

 Removing the 'PCB' was fairly easy.
 There was some sticky, presumably heat-conductive